Israel ramps up strikes on Gaza City and hospital says at least 32 are dead

 In a message on social media Saturday, Israel's army told the remaining Palestinians in Gaza City to leave “immediately” and move south to what it's calling a humanitarian zone.
 Army spokesman Avichay Adraee said that more than a quarter of a million people had left Gaza City — from an estimated 1 million who live in the area of north Gaza around the city.

-The United Nations however, put the number of people who have left at more than 100,000 between mid-August and mid-September.
+The United Nations however, put the number of people who have left at around 100,000 between mid-August and mid-September.
 The U.N. and aid groups have warned that displacing hundreds of thousands of people will exacerbate the dire humanitarian crisis.
-Sites in southern Gaza where Israel is telling people to go are overcrowded, according to the U.N., and it can cost more than $1,000 in transportation and other costs to move there.
+Sites in southern Gaza where Israel is telling people to go are overcrowded, according to the U.N., and it can cost money to move, which many people don't have.

 An initiative headed by the U.N. to bring temporary shelters into Gaza said more than 86,000 tents and other supplies were still awaiting clearance to enter Gaza as of last week.